Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Experiments and Discussions

 \paragraph{Does non-MT SFT always cause interference?} Finally, we seek to establish conclusively if the negative results of diversity in Table \ref{tab:diversity_metrics} arise from factors like task mismatch or lack of quality; or if interference is simply \emph{the norm} when fine-tuning on non-MT data for low-resourced LLMs.
 In Figure \ref{fig:diversity_tasks_ratio}, we plot 5 graphs: the first 4 are graphs showing non-task-specific data (including XQA, Aya, \{eng/por\}-X MT and eng-spa MT) mixed in varying proportions with spa-X MT.
 Thus, for example, the second point of each plot represents 10\% of that task mixed with 90\% of spa-X MT, with the total always being 500K examples.
-We also include an ablation (shown in dotted lines), which has the same quantity of spa-X MT data at each data point as the other plots, only without data from any of the other tasks listed.
-Thus, the second point of this ablation contains 450K sentences, the third one 375K, and so on.
+We also include an ablation (dotted lines), which has the same quantity of spa-X MT data at each data point as other plots but without data from any other task listed.

 We observe that \textit{performance is always better using task-specific MT data}, and negative interference is indeed consistent.
 We conclude that transfer is challenging to achieve in low-resource settings, likely because at such scales, the LLM-MT model is still learning to generate translations, and reasoning is still a formidable challenge.
-Downstream performance in such settings depends not on diversity/composition of the SFT dataset, but only on the amount of LRL MT data provided -- making optimizing for \textit{quantity} the most effective strategy.
+Downstream performance in such settings depends not on the diversity/composition of the SFT dataset, but only on the amount of LRL MT data provided---making optimizing for \textit{quantity} the most effective strategy.